BnDLett/PyMedia/README.md

 # To do
 1. Allow for user to select between keeping downloaded files or deleting them.
 (Currently implemented in CLI, still needs to be implemented in GUI)
 2. Finish app GUI.
-3. Compile app in to a `.exe`
-4. Allow for going backwards in queue (this also allows one to loop in a queue).
+3. Allow for going backwards in queue (this also allows one to loop in a queue).
-5. Clean everything up
+4. Get rid of debug prints
-6. Debug logs to allow for easier debugging on the developers end.
+5. Debug logs to allow for easier debugging on the developers end.